meeting-room-reservation-group/meeting-room-reservation-group/_posts/2016-05-07-requirements-continued.md

+---
+layout: post
+title: Requirements Continued
+---
+Based on the initial vague {% post_url 2016-05-04-requirements %} you probably have some questions.

+## Questions

 __How to identify different rooms?__

 - Each room has a location code (identification).
 - Some rooms have a name.

+__How big is the meeting room?__

+- For every room the number of persons that can use it together (for a meeting) is known.

+__Is the number of rooms / facilities known?__

+- During startup of the service(s), the configuration of rooms and facilities can be loaded.

 ## Sample Data

+Below are three samples given of concrete data, for rooms and their possible facility.

 __Sample 01__